 The disadvantages of fixed spreads are:

-- Limitations on flexibility in low-volatile market situations.
+- Reduced flexibility in low-volatility market conditions.

 What are Floating Spreads?